 • Queries, pitches, and book proposals

-• Formatting your manuscript
+• Formatting your manuscript for the designer

 ASJA's Mentoring Program (American Society of Journalists & Authors, mentoring for journalism and nonfiction)

 Ask a Reporter (NY Times Learning Network)How various NY Times reporters have answered FAQs about covering such beats as international events, elections, education, science, technology, culture, religion, sports, and photography

 Authonomy, publisher HarperCollins attempt to use online popularity as a guide to choosing which books from the slush pile to read.
 (The slush pile is unsolicited manuscripts, not represented by agents or asked for by editors.)
 In Is Authonomy Authentic?, Kate Eltham quotes others on whether HarperCollins site has moved from "potentially innovative to concretely exploitative," with its offer to publish titles from the online slush pile as POD books (for a fee).